ryanbates1990/dnd/Session.md

     - a ramp is a `DC 10 acrobatics` or take a d4 of damage from landing.
 Failig with a 5 or less means missing the ramp and taking a d8 tree stump to the chest and you fall off your sled which keeps moving without you
     - steering around the trees is a `DC 15 Dexterity check` or take a d4 of damage as a tree branch slaps you in the face as you move by.
 Failing with a 9 or less means you're taking a d8 tree stump to the chest and you fall off your sled which keeps moving without you

+# Base of the Canyon

+At the base of the canyon the player with the highest `Passive Perception` or any ranger picks up on the set of yeti tracks that lead into a hallway of ice.
+After following the tracks for a little bit you come upon the following.

+> A set of stairs carved into the ice wall appears and you can see that they ascend to a front door made from felled pine trees half-hazardly put together.
+Out of two windows emminate a flickering, sterile light, and you can faintly hear canned laughter and silly sounding music.
+The tracks you were following lead to the front door.
+An stone ornament rests at the bottom of the stairs.
+It's the shape of a human holding a sign that says, 'Welcome to the Abonimable's Home'

+## The Yeti family
+Consisting of the mother, Anita Abominable, and three children, Bobby, Tommy, and Chucky Abominable.

+The boyfriend is Heath Snowfoot who is out being a degenerate.